0xEssential/cryptorchids-watering-can/README.md

 This project includes a Hardhat script that allows the owner of a CryptOrchid to water their plant by calling the `water` function on the CryptOrchidsERC721 smart contract on the Ethereum blockchain.

-The script is designed to be defensive and aims to only water your plant when your plant needs to be watered. **Given the asynchronous nature of writing to the Ethereum of block chain, if you run this script multiple times in quick succession, it may keill your CryptOrchids.** You should always ensure you understand the code that you are running, and we make no guarantees about the quality or appropriateness of this software.
+The script is designed to be defensive and aims to only water your plant when your plant needs to be watered. **Given the asynchronous nature of writing to the Ethereum block chain, if you run this script multiple times in quick succession, it may kill your CryptOrchids.** You should always ensure you understand the code that you are running, and we make no guarantees about the quality or appropriateness of this software.
 See DISCLAIMER for more.

 You can also water your CryptOrchid from the CryptOrchid website, but the CryptOrchids website is not guaranteed to exist forever.
 Visit https://cryptorchids.io/greenhouse to water your CryptOrchids - you'll need to use a web3 enabled browser, such as a desktop browser with MetaMask installed, or the MetaMask mobile browser.